jstedfast/MimeKit/FAQ.md

        application/zip
     ```

-Now, if you don't care about any of that and just want to get the text of the first `text/plain` or
+<a name="MessageBodyTLDR"></a>Now, if you don't care about any of that and just want to get the text of
-`text/html` part you can find, that's easy.
+the first `text/plain` or `text/html` part you can find, that's easy.

 `MimeMessage` has two convenience properties for this: `TextBody` and `HtmlBody`.